BenFuchs/DND_app/Readme.md

 3/12/24:
 - [ ] QoL change: Set DM's into a seperate modal, show them seperatly from the major group chat
-- [ ] QoL change: in connected users, the logged user should not see his own name/ be able to send things to himself
+- [X] QoL change: in connected users, the logged user should not see his own name/ be able to send things to himself
-- [ ] if a room name has a SPACE in it, it will fuck with the url
+- [X] if a room name has a SPACE in it, it will fuck with the url

 5/12/24:
 - [X] name shown in chat room should be of the character not the parent user

 8/12/24:
-- [ ] Started the gold sending function in the chatroom, currently displays in the terminal the gold from the backend of the logged user.
+- [X] Started the gold sending function in the chatroom, currently displays in the terminal the gold from the backend of the logged user.
 Still needs testing over multiple users, and front end GUI
-- [ ] GUI should include: [ ] Your current gold [ ] How much you want to send
+- [WIP] GUI should include: [ ] Your current gold [X] How much you want to send
-- [ ] i think that it also needs to check whos sending since the button gives you the username and the id of the recipient not the sender. ?

 9/12/24:
-- [ ] Gold sending itself works, but the sender and recipient name are undefined in the frontend ?
+- [X] Gold sending itself works, but the sender and recipient name are undefined in the frontend (FIXED)

+10/12/24:
+List of things to do before prod push
+- [X] Fix room name with a space bug (check for spaces and just add a set character for it)
+- [X] add auto refresh of token and auto logout when token expires
+- [X] deletion of chat rooms (simple crud style deletion)
+- [ ] Design pages and program the design (hard)
+- [ ] Ability to look up chatroom specific by name (medium)
+- [ ] test cookie saving access token option? (medium)
+- [ ] change paypal from sandbox to real (?)
+- [ ] add level up option and auto update new HP (easy)
+- [ ] radio buttons for proficiencies (easy)
+- [ ] proficiency calculation by level, and how it affects skills (easy)